Victoria, Princess Royal: First meeting with Frederick

-In the German Confederation, Prince William of Prussia and his wife Princess Augusta of Saxe-Weimar-Eisenach were among the personalities with whom Queen Victoria and Prince Albert were allies.
-The British sovereign also had regular epistolary contact with her cousin Augusta since 1846.
+In the German Confederation, Prince William of Prussia and his wife, Princess Augusta of Saxe-Weimar-Eisenach, were among the personalities with whom Queen Victoria and Prince Albert were allies.
+The British sovereign also had regular epistolary contact with her cousin Augusta after 1846.
 The revolution that broke out in Berlin in 1848 further strengthened the links between the two royal couples by requiring the heir presumptive to the Prussian throne to find shelter for three months in the British court.

-In 1851, William returned to London with his wife and two children (Frederick and Louise), on the occasion of The Great Exhibition.
-For the first time, Victoria met her future husband, and despite the age difference (she was 11 years old and he was 19), they got along very well.
-To promote the contact between the two, Queen Victoria and Prince Albert asked their daughter to guide Frederick through the exhibition, and during the visit the princess was able to converse in perfect German while the prince was able to say only a few words in English.
-The meeting was therefore a success, and years later, Prince Frederick recalled the positive impression that Victoria made on him during this visit, with her mixture of innocence, intellectual curiosity and simplicity.
+In 1851, William returned to London with his wife and two children (Frederick and Louise) on the occasion of the Great Exhibition.
+For the first time Victoria met her future husband, and despite the age difference (she was 11 years old and he was 19) they got along very well.
+To promote the contact between the two, Queen Victoria and Prince Albert asked their daughter to guide Frederick through the exhibition, and during the visit the princess was able to converse in perfect German whereas the prince was able to say only a few words in English.
+The meeting was therefore a success, and years later Prince Frederick recalled the positive impression that Victoria made on him during this visit, with her mixture of innocence, intellectual curiosity and simplicity.

 It was not only his encounter with little Victoria, however, that positively impressed Frederick during the four weeks of his English stay.
 The young Prussian prince shared his liberal ideas with the Prince Consort.
 Frederick was fascinated by the relationships among the members of the British royal family.
-In London, court life was not as rigid and conservative as in Berlin, and Queen Victoria and Prince Albert's relationship with their children was very different to William and Augusta's relationship with theirs.
+In London, court life was not as rigid and conservative as in Berlin, and Queen Victoria and Prince Albert's relationship with their children was very different from William and Augusta's relationship with theirs.

 After Frederick returned to Germany, he began a close correspondence with Victoria.
 Behind this nascent friendship was the desire of Queen Victoria and her husband to forge closer ties with Prussia.
-In a letter to her uncle, King Leopold I of Belgium, the British sovereign conveyed the desire that the meeting between her daughter and the Prussian prince would lead to a closer relationship between the two young people.
+In a letter to her uncle King Leopold I of Belgium the British sovereign conveyed the desire that the meeting between her daughter and the Prussian prince would lead to a closer relationship between the two young people.